 Rev. Scott Aaseng:

-Rummage Sale is Coming Soon: Our semi-annual rummage sale is scheduled for Friday and Saturday, October 17 and 18.
+October 17 and 18 - Rummage Sale: Our semi-annual rummage sale is scheduled for Friday and Saturday, October 17 and 18.
 Finally, all the stuff cluttering your house can find a good home, and you can find some new treasures to replace them!
 The hours will be 9 a.m. – 6 p.m.
 Friday and 9 a.m.- 2 p.m.
 Saturday.
 Remember, volunteers setting up get first dibs on the good stuff.
 We will begin taking donations on Sunday, October 12.
 Please make sure clothes and other articles are clean and in good repair.

 As usual, we will need all the help we can get for setting up all the week before, as well as working the sale days.
 If you can give even an hour, we will be glad to have you.
 Even more important is tear-down on Saturday; that has to be done much more quickly.
 If you are willing and able to help transport larger items, that would be very much appreciated.
 Please contact Rosalind Davila for more information or to volunteer.